 '''

-pragma omp parallel for private ( list) shared ( list)
+pragma omp parallel private ( list) shared ( list) # pragma omp for

 '''

 Try to explicitly place every loop variable into one list or the other.
 (There are no reduction variables in this loop!)

 Compile the program, copy the md.sh script and submit the job to be run through the queueing system.